0x6168/hattwich/README.md

 # about me

 I am a Junior Data Engineer and Data Scientist.
 I have Master's degree in speech sciences.
-I love trees
+I love trees.